jsimantov/coursera_cleanData_project/CODEBOOK.md

 The logical data structure is described in the Source Data section; initial raw-data variables and data header transformations are listed in the Output Data section.

-Data download, analysis and output were carried out using the script run_analysis.R, this repository; the list of functionalities in the script can be found in file README.md, together with additional background information on this project.
+Data download, analysis and output were carried out using the script run_analysis.R, this repository; the list of functionalities in the script can be found in file README.md

 ## Source Data